useflyyer/flyyer-docs/docs/advanced/automatic-deploys.md

 :::note
 Afraid of copy-pasting commands from strangers?
-Grab this file [flyyer-yarn.yml](https://raw.githubusercontent.com/useflyyer/flyyer-actions/main/workflow-templates/flyyer-yarn.yml) and put it in your project as `.github/workflows/deploy.yml`
+Grab this file [flyyer-yarn.yml](https://raw.githubusercontent.com/useflyyer/flyyer-actions/main/workflow-templates/flyyer-yarn.yml) and put it in your deck as `.github/workflows/deploy.yml`
 :::

 ### Add FLYYER_KEY to your GitHub's secrets